sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

      }
  }
 ```
-The buggy code always return true irrespective of the value of the depth.
+The buggy code always returns true irrespective of the value of the depth.
 This was fixed to return true only when the value of depth becomes 0.

 #### Sieve